Peel Affordable Rental Incentives Program

-We’re providing funding for developers to build middle-income rental housing in Peel
+We’re providing funding for developers to build affordable rental housing in Peel

 - Applicants must propose a minimum of 5 affordable units.

 - "Affordable” refers to the pilot program definition, which is 135% of median market rent by local municipality.